bitcometz/survey_old/source/computing_resource.rst

    :header-rows: 1
    :widths: 15, 10, 75

-To save you storage, you can nohup the shell 'delete_survey.sh' after you finished runpbjelly.
+To save you storage, you can nohup the shell 'delete_survey.sh' after you finished running survey.